DataFire/Integrations/integrations/generated/google_partners/README.md

 ### User
 * User `object`: A resource representing a user of the Partners platform.
+  * afaInfoShared `boolean`: Whether or not the user has opted to share their Academy for Ads info with
   * availableAdwordsManagerAccounts `array`: This is the list of AdWords Manager Accounts the user has edit access to.
     * items [AdWordsManagerAccountInfo](#adwordsmanageraccountinfo)
   * certificationStatus `array`: The list of achieved certifications.
 These are calculated based on exam